SeaQL/seaql.github.io/SeaORM/blog/2022-07-17-whats-new-in-0.9.0.md

 SeaQL is a community driven project.
 We welcome you to participate, contribute and together build for Rust's future.

 Here is the roadmap for SeaORM [`0.10.x`](https://github.com/SeaQL/sea-orm/milestone/10).

-## GSoC 2022

-We are super excited to be selected as a Google Summer of Code 2022 [mentor organization](https://summerofcode.withgoogle.com/programs/2022/organizations/seaql).
-The application is now closed, but the program is about to start!
-If you have thoughts over how we are going to implement the [project ideas](https://github.com/SeaQL/summer-of-code/tree/main/2022), feel free to participate in the discussion.
-Click [here](/SeaORM/blog/2022-06-02-summer-of-code-2022-intro) to learn more about our contributors and mentors in Summer of Code 2022.